mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 There were 14 deities in the Bamshimbakkada pantheon, each of whom were represented by a planet or star in the Shazeku system.
-Shazeku’s two red dwarf stars, Aadii and Kuusi, are approximately one light year apart and each orbited by six planets.
+Shazeku's two red dwarf stars, Aadii and Kuusi, are approximately one light year apart and each orbited by six planets.
 The Bamshimbakkadans believed that the worlds of